Skip to content

 • Use the same method as that section, but fork the repository for the app you plan to build

-• Loop Caregiver, expect the branch to be "dev"
+• Loop Caregiver, expect the dev branch

-• Loop Follow, expect the branch to be "main"
+• Loop Follow, expect the main branch

 App Fork from this Address Documentation